 How disagreeable are your meetings?
-Take our survey

-We had some wild stories at our webinar on “difficult board chair or member.”
+We had some wild stories at our workshop on “difficult board chair or member.”
 One person commented, “Seems like Zoom makes all interactions tougher and bolder.”
 While the norm has not descended to the level of the Handforth Parish Council (see this internet sensation here, or search for “Jackie Weaver”), clearly many meetings are problematic.

 We took a poll about actions that merit sanction.
 Another attendee asked us to share those results, saying, “It would really help me in my discussions with Council and public to let them know that human behavior is what is challenging us, not just individual behavior.”
 I thought that our readers might find this poll interesting as well.
 You will note that four-fifths of the attendees have experienced members failing to observe the rules of discussion.